programminghistorian/jekyll/en/lessons/geospatial-data-analysis.md

 Addresses <- data$Address
 Member_Coordinates <- geocode(addresses)
 ```
-In our example, we allready have a list of geographic coordinates.
+In our example, we already have a list of geographic coordinates.
 But we still need to merge it with our SpatialDataFrame(County_Aggregate_Data) so we can analyze it in relation to the census and geographic data we have downloaded.
 First, we either get the externally geocoded data or the newly geocoded data.
 Since our data has been geocoded, we will use the first command below to pull in that data.

 ```
 geocoded_addresses <- read.csv("./data/GeocodedAddresses.csv", as.is=TRUE)